ananth004/mindmash/README.md

 ## 💻 Local Development

 You can open `index.html`, `feedback.html`, and `leaderboard.html` directly in your web browser to test them.
-Remember that for form submissions to work, you *must* have completed the Google Apps Script setup and updated the `scriptUrl` in `index.html` and `feedback.html`.
+Remember that for form submissions and dynamic content display to work, you *must* have completed the Google Apps Script setup and updated the relevant JavaScript variables in the HTML files.

 -----

 ## 📄 File Structure

-  * `index.html`: The main Quiz application page.
+  * `index.html`: The **main application page**, featuring both the C Programming Series weekly/daily content and the interactive Quiz form.
   * `feedback.html`: The Feedback form page.
   * `leaderboard.html`: Displays the quiz results with weekly and department-wise filtering.
   * `styles.css`: Contains the common CSS styling for all pages.